1. Before you begin

 So, for the purpose of explaining which options you have using Limecraft, we provide the following definitions.

 - A screenplay is a document produced before the shoot by a screenwriter.
 It describes the scene, including the set, the characters and the dialogue fragments and possibly gives an indication how the scene should be shot.
-It is a text-based representation of the story and the typography of the text fragments allow the crew to make the distinction between the different elements, including scene descriptions, characters, dialogue snippets and comments.
+It is a text-based representation of the story.
+The typography of the text fragments allow the crew to make the distinction between the different elements, including scene descriptions, characters, dialogue snippets and comments.

 - A storyboard depicts the story, by placing a selection of available material fragments in the proper order.
 It is primarily a visual representation of the story, although it can contain text snippets as well.